 activates power to the low speed relay (Relay 4).
 In theory the

-low speed would be used to maintain cooling at idle.
+low speed could be used to maintain cooling at idle.

 climbs a little higher, the second sensor will activate the next

-relay (Relay 3), automatically cutting power to the lower relay.
+relay (Relay 3), automatically cutting power to the lower speed

-only one circuit will be on at a time.
-This action works for each relay
+only ONE CIRCUIT will be powered at a time.
+This function works for

-in succession as temps rise and fan speed increases.
+in succession as temperatures rise and fan speed increases.

 Why Four Speeds?

 Why not?
 I know two speeds is definitely not enough